ktagilbert/rookie-dev/_posts/2015-06-24-my-introduction-to-web-dev.markdown

 In the end, I created a test site that looks like like this:
 ![creating a menu from scratch]({{ site.url }}/assets/test-menu.png)

-Again, in my case I worked most with HTML and CSS to build a menu.
-I just wanted to make something simple and didn't want to spend a lot of time coming up with weird JavaScript solutions to my problems.
+Again, in my case I worked mostly with HTML and CSS to build a menu.
+I just wanted to make something simple and didn't want to spend a lot of time coming up with solutions in JavaScript that I could have otherwise solved with just HTML and CSS.

-I hope that this all will be able to help.
-If you are having any trouble along the way of creating your menu, remember that you can always Google specific solutions along the way. **Thanks for reading guys!**
+I hope that these tips will be able to help you.
+If you are have any trouble, remember that you can always Google specific solutions or questions you may have while building out your nav menu. **Thanks for reading guys!**